WillS78/stock-analysis/README.md

 End Sub

 ## Summary
--	There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+-	Advantages and Disadvantages of refactoring code in general

--	There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+-	Advantages and Disadvantages of the original and refactored VBA script